 Discussion

-Our study provides a first estimate of the healthcare resource use and costs of treating scabies and related SSTIs in a highly prevalent setting prior to an MDA programme.
+Our study provides a first estimate of the healthcare resource use and costs of treating scabies and related SSTIs in a highly prevalent setting prior to an MDA program.
 We used before-intervention data from the Big SHIFT trial and extrapolated these costs to the entire country.
 The trial provided rich information on PHC presentations and hospital admissions for scabies and related SSTIs.
 The estimated annual direct healthcare costs of scabies and related SSTIs in Fiji was $3.0 million, equivalent to 2.4% of government revenues allocated to health in 2019.
 Scabies and related SSTIs therefore lead to a heavy economic burden in Fiji, raising the potential benefit of prevention programs.

 The main resource use category contributing to costs was hospital bed days.
 The estimated 23,000 bed days in our study represents 7.1% of admissions for all divisional hospitals in Fiji in 2017 (3.6% of divisional and specialist hospital admissions).
-The mean length of stay in our study (6.9 days), was higher than the mean of 4.5 reported in an Australian paediatric study [24].
+The mean length of stay in our study (6.9 days) was higher than the mean of 4.5 reported in an Australian paediatric study [24].
 It is plausible that delayed detection and normalization of skin infections contribute to complications of scabies.
 In countries endemic for scabies like Fiji, patients may not seek treatment of scabies unless it creates a significant disturbance to their quality of life [25].
 The average cost per scabies-related SSTI admission ($439), was much lower than an estimated per-patient cost of US$10,499 for hospital treatment of paediatric scabies and pyoderma in an Australian study in 2019 [26].
 The average cost of medicines for treatment of scabies PHC presentations in our study was $4.0, more than double the estimated cost of medicines for treatment of outpatient pneumonia in Fiji [27]; in that study, the average cost of medicines ranged from $1.3 for Nausori PHC to $2.6 for CWMH (in 2020 values).

 We assumed that bacterial SSTI presentations to PHC (infected scabies, impetigo, abscess, and cellulitis) and a range of bacterial SSTI requiring hospital admission (infected scabies, impetigo, abscess, cellulitis, pyomyositis, necrotizing fasciitis) were wholly related to scabies.
 It is likely that these assumptions over-estimated the attribution of bacterial skin infection to scabies, and therefore over-inflated the economic burden of scabies-related skin infection.
 This attribution may be direct (an individual has scabies and their scabies lesions become infected with bacteria) or indirect (the burden of scabies in the community promotes higher rates of bacterial skin infection within that community and so transmission and exposure to these bacteria is vastly increased).
 While there are few data to guide the attribution of bacterial SSTIs to scabies in highly endemic settings, two lines of evidence suggest that impetigo is highly associated with scabies in Fiji and other Pacific Island countries.
 First, the population attributable risk of impetigo to scabies has ranged from 41 to 93% in studies in Fiji and the Solomon Islands [14, 28].
 Second, substantial reductions in scabies prevalence (~90%) after ivermectin-based MDA have resulted in reductions of 67-75% in impetigo prevalence (without dedicated impetigo treatment) [29, 30].